-Fashion is a great form of expression - from helping us depict our individualism to showcasing our sense of belonging to a certain group or community, fashion has become the perfect apparatus to unveil aspects of our personality and dissimulate others.
+Fashion is a great form of expression - from helping us depict our individualism to showcasing our sense of belonging to a certain group or community, it has become the perfect apparatus to help us unveil aspects of our personality and dissimulate others.

 But what happens when the very thing that allows you to simultaneously embrace and exteriorise your identity, begins to defy all of your core beliefs in basic human rights and catapults the ecosystem you live in into a torturous descent towards annihilation?